Main Street Tax Credit Program

 Businesses statewide can also donate to the Main Street Trust Fund.
 In this case, the tax credit is worth 50% of your donation.
 In fact, a business can donate to both up to $250,000.
 What other program essentially lets you self direct your business taxes?
 Further, if your downtown organization is a 501(c)3 you may be eligible for a federal income tax deduction as a charitable contribution.

 The Main Street Tax Credit Program was established in HB 1279 and is contracted out for management to the Washington Trust For Historic Preservation.

 MSTCIP credit cap increases to $5M starting 10/1/2021!

 Thanks to the tremendous advocacy efforts of local Main Street executive directors, new legislation passed increasing the MSTCIP state credit cap from the previous $2.5M to $5M starting in 2021.
 This increase will take effect this fall, leading to a one-time additional tax credit application opening at 8:00am on 10/1/2021.
-Any applications made after this opening must still be fulfilled before the Department of Revenue’s November 15th deadline and the credits will be released for use in January 2022.
+Any applications made after this opening must still be fulfilled before the Department of Revenue’s November 15th deadline and the credit were released for use in January 2022.
 More info found here!